 WHITE SETTLEMENT — Celina held Stephenville scoreless in the second half and broke open a tie game with 10 points in the fourth quarter, eliminating the Yellow Jackets from postseason play with a 31-21 decision in their Class 4A Division I area-round football playoff game Friday afternoon at Brewer High School Field.

-The Jackets and the Bobcats were tied 21-all at halftime, with senior Nowak scoring all three of Stephenville’s touchdowns.
-He scored twice on runs and once on a pass from junior quarterback Kade Renfro.
+The game was tied 21-all at halftime, with senior Krece Nowak scoring all three of Stephenville’s touchdowns.
+He scored on runs of 25 and 7 yards, and on a 7-yard TD pass from junior quarterback Kade Renfro.

 Celina, which led 7-0 and 14-7 before the Yellow Jackets surged ahead 21-14 late in the second quarter, moved on to the regional quarterfinal playoff round.